NCI-HTAN-Jamborees/Pub-Reproducibility/README.md

 ## Code
-- We have organized the code in the repo based off of the figure number in the original paper.
+* We have organized the code in the repo based off of the figure number in the original paper.

 ## Results
-- Given the raw count expression matrix and metadata from the publication supplemental documents, we've been able to regenerate very comparable figures from the publication.
+* Given the raw count expression matrix and metadata from the publication supplemental documents, we've been able to regenerate very comparable figures from the publication.
+* For panels that we cannot replicate, we showed qualitatively comparable results
+* The original study performed fastMNN integration to remove patient-specific heterogeneity, but during the data replication, we did not see any major differences in DEGs due to that.
+Therefore the integration was only targeting the patient-specific tumor heterogeneity.

+![all_cells_reproduciibility.png]

 **Team**
 -------